aheitzmann/some-docsite/README.md

 ## Adding new content

-By simply making changes to the text in the desired
+You can navigate to the colleciton you want to add a new page to and add the content directly into github.

 ![New Content](./resources/readme/new-content-github.gif)